-- In a large pot, heat the olive oil on medium heat.
-Add garlic, onion, carrot, celery, bell pepper.
-Saute 10 minutes until onion is translucent and lightly golden.
-Add harissa, thyme, basil, oregano and red pepper flakes.
-Stir to combine and cook 1-2 minutes.
+In a large pot, heat the olive oil on medium-high heat.
+Add garlic, onion, carrot, celery, and bell pepper with a pinch of salt.
+Saute 7-10 minutes until onion is translucent.
+Stir in harissa, thyme, basil, and oregano and cook for a minute.

 Add beans, broth, water, and tomatoes.
 Bring to a simmer, then reduce heat and simmer partially covered for about 2 hours until beans are tender and creamy.
 Check a couple of beans from each variety, as each kind of bean might vary in cooking time, and sometimes individual beans can be finicky.
 Season with salt and pepper to taste.